wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = {{ version }} =
+* New: Allow unlimited number of ads on a single page

+= 1.4.7 =
 * Fix: Not all quicktag generated adsense ads are shown if no default ads are used

 = 1.4.6 =